arjun1127/clg_proj_SDN_DL/README.md

 # NOTE EVERYTIME WHEN YOU WANT TO RUN LSTM/ MACHINE LEARINING PART OF CODE ACTIVATE sdn_lstm_env
 # AND TO START THE CONTROLLER / RUN ANY RYU FILES ACTIVATE ryu_env

 ##  Installation

 Follow the steps below to set up the SDN-LSTM Congestion Reduction project on a Ubuntu-based system.

 ### 1. System Dependencies

-Install required packages: this is LSTM part setup
+Install required packages: this is LSTM part setup , note this should be in root folder

 ```
 sudo apt update